Let's discover one of the best summer hikes in Europe - Bystrá lávka trail.

 Before we start hiking Tatra National Park trails, we need to prepare well and remember about safety.
 Tatras can be dangerous, not only in wintertime.

-Especially High Tatras are demanding and the weather can change in the blink of an eye.
+Hiking trails in High Tatras are demanding and require rather good physical condition.
+Also, the weather can change in the blink of an eye.

 Other great hikes in Tatra mountains Slovakia